joinia/webray.com.cn/Pet-grooming-management-software/petgrooming-upload-loginimage.md

 #### Description

-Pet grooming management software has an arbitrary file upload vulnerability.
-In the upload avatar function, due to insufficient filtering of file suffixes, attackers can exploit this vulnerability to gain server privileges by uploading malicious files.
+The pet grooming management software has a vulnerability in uploading arbitrary files.
+In the 'manage_website.php' file, due to insufficient filtering of file suffixes, attackers can exploit this vulnerability to gain server privileges by uploading malicious files.

 #### Payload used: